terraform-provider-graylog/terraform-provider-graylog.github.io/docs/migration/guide.md

 # Migration Guide

-In this document, we describe the overview of how to migrate Terraform provider from [go-graylog v11.3.0](https://github.com/suzuki-shunsuke/go-graylog/tree/v11.3.0) to this provider.
+In this page, we describe the overview of how to migrate Terraform provider from [go-graylog v11.3.0](https://github.com/suzuki-shunsuke/go-graylog/tree/v11.3.0) to this provider.
 Unfortunately there are some breaking changes between go-graylog and terraform-provider-graylog, so we have to fix Terraform configuration files (.tf) manually.